victorialee13/Hack-25-26-Deliverable/README.md

 # Hack at UCI Tech Organizer Deliverable

-# Btw pushed more commits after the 12/21 deadline to improve quality (srry)
+Btw pushed more commits after the 12/21 deadline to improve quality (srry) Had problems w file directories, had to fix parent dir. and fix upstream issue hence weird commits where I had to delte/merge/restore directories

-# Added additional feature: Notification
+Added additional feature: Notification

 Thank you for your interest in applying to the Hack at UCI Tech team!